-During the presentation of the proposed research program (October first year), first year doctoral students must provide a "personal training plan" with the indication of which modules activated by the Course they wish to follow.
-They must also include any other educational activity they plan to do, with an indication about the type of activity, the period in which this activity will be carried out and how many ECTS credits could be acquired.
+Twice per year doctoral students must provide a "personal training plan" with the indication of which modules activated by the Course they have only attended and of the exams they have passed.
+They must also include any other educational activity they have done, with an indication about the type of activity, the period in which this activity has been carried out and how many ECTS credits have been acquired.
 The template for the personal training plan can be found in Appendix 8.5.

-The personal training plan should then be updated at the end of the first year and then twice a year (end of March and end of August), with the indication of the progress in achievement of ECTS credits in educational activities.
+The personal training plan should be submitted for the first time six months after the beginning of the PhD and then twice a year (end of March and end of August), with the indication of the progress in achievement of ECTS credits in educational activities.